Computer Information Systems

 3

 This course is designed to prepare students to take the Microsoft Office Specialist certification exam in Microsoft Outlook.
 Topics emphasized are Microsoft Office Specialist exam objectives and test-taking skills.
 The student will demonstrate mastery of managing productivity, emails, schedules, meetings, contacts, and groups through handson, performance-based lab experiences.
 Practice test software will provide immediate feedback on areas where additional practice is needed.
 Calhoun is an authorized Microsoft testing center.
-Offered Spring semester only.

 Prerequisites